Los Flamencos National Reserve: Salar de Atacama, Valle de la Luna (Chile)

 The entire salt flat encompasses 3,000 sq km (1,200 sq mi), is about 100 km (62 mi) long and 80 km (50 mi) wide.
 It is the third largest in the world, after Salar de Uyuni in Bolivia and Salinas Brandes in Argentina.

-The topography of the core portion of the salar exhibits a high level of roughness, the result of evaporation and ephemeral surface water, unlike most other salt flats which are often periodically covered with shallow water.
+The topography of the core portion of the Salar exhibits a high level of roughness, the result of evaporation and temporary surface water, unlike most other salt flats, which are often periodically covered with shallow water.

 Soncor section: The Soncor section includes the Chaxa, Puilar and Barros Negros lagoons.
-Despite the extreme conditions, the Salar de Atacama sustains a wide variety of species including Chilean and Andean flamingos (the latter using it as an important nesting site), the Andean avocet, the yellow-billed teal, the crested duck, the puna plover and Baird's sandpiper.
+Despite the extreme conditions, the Salar de Atacama sustains various species, including Chilean and Andean flamingos (the latter using it as an important nesting site), the Andean avocet, the yellow-billed teal, the crested duck, the puna plover and Baird's sandpiper.

 Various plant species ground around the edges of the lagoons, such as Distichlis spicata, Ephedra and cachiyuyo (a species of the genus Atriplex), among others.
 The Sistema hidrológico de Soncor (Soncor hydrological system), like the Salar de Tara, is a Ramsar protected site.
 It comprises four shallow salt lakes.

 Quelana section: Located 10 km (6 miles) from the path to Chaxa lagoon, the Quelana section features extensive salt crust and saline mud.
 The terrain is flat, with an average altitude of 2,300 m (7,546 ft).